damuking/LipReadingRecognition/README.md

 # LipReadingRecognition

 Project Description：
 The project bases on Intel Realsense 3D camera, detecting and extracting the three-dimensional lip movement characteristics accurately, using long-term and short-term memory networks to achieve dynamic recognition of lip language, so that the system can recognize the user's lip content and dynamic characteristics to achieve silent Double password authentication.
 It can be widely used for various types of authentication.

-Due to the small number of public datasets in this field, we used the WPF programming of C# to call some of the realsense SDK's interfaces to record the 3D lip data feature set.Our team has undergone preliminary collation and now publishes the recorded code and this feature datasets.
+Due to the small number of public datasets in this field, we used the WPF programming of C# to call some of the realsense SDK's interfaces to record the 3D lip data feature set.Our team has undergone preliminary collation and now publishes the code of recording system  and this 3D lip-reading feature datasets.

 The sample size of this data set was 46 people.
 A total of 0-9 10 numbers were recorded and stored in 10 compression packages named 0-9.
 The data naming rule in each package is number + sample number + recording number,For example, "N0_P01_T1" indicates the first recording of the first sample for the number 0.
 The following is the structure and content information of this data set: